The Procter & Gamble Company research snapshot

 Munger risk inversion

-The thesis fails if shoppers trade down, tariffs and commodities erode margins, private-label quality improves, brand exits reduce growth optionality, or a high multiple meets only low-single-digit EPS growth.
+The thesis fails if shoppers trade down, tariffs and commodities erode margins, private-label quality improves, brand exits reduce growth optionality, or a high multiple meets low single digit EPS growth.
+Fiscal 2027 core EPS guidance of $6.89 to $7.11 already assumes a $0.56 per share headwind.

 Management